UPPMAX/R-matlab-julia-HPC/docs/advanced/parallel_computing/README.md

     was done on purpose.
 It is easy to convert between the two: just take the inverse (i.e. divide 1 by the value you have)

+## Question 2

-- In the example of 16 time units, what is the shortest amount of time that can be spent on the calculation, given infinite resources?
+In the example of 16 time units, what is the shortest amount of time that can be spent on the calculation, given infinite resources?

 ??? tip "Answer"

     The length of the calculation that cannot be run in parallel, which is 4 time units.

+## Question 3

-- In this example, what is the maximal possible speedup?
+In the example of 16 time units, what is the maximal possible speedup?

 ??? tip "Answer"